- 18 Oct 2020

-It’s easy to spot when other people are posting on your behalf and lacklustre social posts tend to get ignored.
+It's easy to spot when others are posting on LinkedIn on your behalf.
+And lacklustre social media tends to get ignored.

-Coming up with ideas for great LinkedIn posts is hard and as any content marketer worth their salt will tell you, consistency is important.
-It’s no good posting something every now and again when you feel inspired.
+Coming up with creative and original LinkedIn post ideas is hard.
+As any content marketer worth their salt will tell you, consistency is important.
+It's no good posting something every now and again when you feel inspired.

-If you want to grow your network and build relationships, you need to keep popping up with fresh and interesting things to say.
+If you want to reach your target audience and build relationships, you need to keep popping up with fresh and interesting things to say.

-We’ve pulled together a list of 44 questions that will kickstart your creativity and give you unique and original ideas.
-Some of these are to do with your backstory, some are looking at industry trends and some are just a bit out there.
+We've pulled together a list of 44 Linkedin post ideas that will fill your social media calendar and give you unique and original ideas.
+Some of these are to do with your backstory, some are looking at industry trends and some are encouraging comments and conversation.

 But before we got onto that...

-- Not feel like ‘marketing’ (ie. a link to your latest landing page, blog post or white paper)
+Not feel like ‘marketing' (ie. a link to your latest landing page, blog post or white paper)

-Everyone’s personal brand is different and you need to post what you feel comfortable with.
-But these questions should give you plenty of food for thought.
+Everyone's personal brand is different and you need to post what you feel comfortable with.
+But these ideas for topics should give you plenty of food for thought.

 Here we go...